 How Many Dutch Pantry Restaurants Are There?

-Many of us still yearn for the delicious Dutch pantry restaurant food. it is a popular eating place for most people, especially motorists, because of its location.
+Many of us still yearn for the delicious Dutch Pantry restaurant food.
+It is a popular eating place for most people, especially motorists, because of its location.
 But since the Dutch restaurant sold most of its assets, its popularity seems to have plummeted.
 The question now is, how many Dutch restaurants are there?

-So, what became of the Dutch PantryOpens in a new tab.?
+So, what became of the Dutch Pantry?
 The Dutch Pantry in Camp Hill was soon sold to Friendly’s, which still stands.

 What is Dutch pantry?